 Responsive and Fiscally Sound Government

-In recognition of the current financial difficulties many homeowners are facing due to record inflation for all consumer goods, the budget proposes to maintain the millage rate at 5.32 mils.
-Maintaining the millage rate at 5.32 mils offers several benefits to residents of Palm Beach Gardens.
+In recognition of the current financial difficulties many homeowners are facing due to record inflation for all consumer goods, the budget contains a proposed tax reduction of 2.8%, from 5.32 to 5.17 mils.
+This will ensure that most homesteaded properties will see little change in their property taxes for the upcoming year.
+By reducing the millage rate to 5.17 mils offers several benefits to residents of Palm Beach Gardens.
 Firstly, it recognizes the financial challenges posed by inflation and seeks to provide relief to homeowners by not increasing the property tax burden.
-Secondly, by keeping the millage rate unchanged, the budget aims to provide stability and predictability for residents in terms of their property taxes.
+Secondly, the budget aims to provide stability and predictability for residents in terms of their property taxes.
 This allows homeowners to plan their finances more effectively and reduces the uncertainty of potential tax hikes.
 For a more detailed discussion on the impact of inflation on the preparation of next year's budget, please see the Summary of Significant Factors section of the Transmittal Letter.

 The Budget continues to not levy the following user fees: